Healthy Eating Guidelines of Ayurveda

 - Eat in a calm environment where there is little distraction.
 It is best to avoid having the television or radio on.
 Avoid excessive conversation especially if it involves heightened emotions.
 Avoid reading while eating.

 - Chew food to an even consistency.
-This requires your attention to be involved with the process of eating.
-There is no magic number, however food should become liquid in quality and liquids should be chewed like food.
+Involve your attention in the eating process.
+While there’s no magic number, you should ensure food turns into a liquid-like quality and chew liquids as if they were food.
 This improves digestion and absorption.

 - Eat at a moderate pace and until 75% full.
 Overeating is one of the major causes of disease in our society.
 When we eat too much digestion slows.
 When we finish eating we should not feel heavy or hungry.
 We should feel satisfied.
 This can be obtained by consuming 50% food, 25 % liquids and leaving 25% free for air.